-TransOptions will continue to provide differentiated instruction during in-class education programs to all students in the 1st and 4th grade.
+Avenues in Motion will continue to provide differentiated instruction during in-class education programs to all students in the 1st and 4th grade.
 This includes students with both learning and physical disabilities.
-TransOptions will work with Central Avenue School staff to arrange special accommodations to ensure every student in said grades receives safety education in its various forms.
-For future bike rodeos, TransOptions will collaborate with school staff prior to the event in order to identify any 3rd grade student who may require additional support or adaptive bicycle equipment.
-TransOptions will work with individual students' special education teams to make the on-bike event possible and meaningful however the school staff sees fit.
+Avenues in Motion will work with Central Avenue School staff to arrange special accommodations to ensure every student in said grades receives safety education in its various forms.
+For future bike rodeos, Avenues in Motion will collaborate with school staff prior to the event in order to identify any 3rd grade student who may require additional support or adaptive bicycle equipment.
+Avenues in Motion will work with individual students' special education teams to make the on-bike event possible and meaningful however the school staff sees fit.